Code-Institute-Submissions/uc-frontend-milestone/README.md

 The website has been tested on a variety of different devices.

 1. iPhone XR
    - The website was tested on Safari and Chrome and perfomed as intended in both vertical and horizontal orientations

 2. iPad Pro
    - The website was tested on Safari and performed as intended in both orientations

 3. Acer Laptop with touchscreen
-  - The website was tested on Firefox and Chrome and performed as intended in touchscreen mode (fixed background images) and, on attaching the detatchable keyboard/trackpad, also performed as expected (parallax effect started working without refresing the page)
+   - The website was tested on Firefox and Chrome and performed as intended in touchscreen mode (fixed background images) and, on attaching the detatchable keyboard/trackpad, also performed as expected (parallax effect started working without refreshing the page)

-4. 21.5 inch iMac with 1080p displayed
+4. 21.5 inch iMac with 1080p display
    - The website performed as intended on Chrome and Safari

 5. iPhone 5, 6/7/8, 6/7/8 plus, iPad, various android phones, laptops and a 4K monitor were all simulated in Chrome Developer Tools to check for responsiveness
    - All performed as intended

 <hr>